Klaus Gjasula: 2024–25 season

 On 12 May 2024, Darmstadt announced that Gjasula, along with several other players, would leave the club at the end of the season.
 However, two months later, in July 2024, Gjasula signed a new contract with Darmstadt after the club was impressed by his performances with the Albania national football team at UEFA Euro 2024, where he scored a goal during the tournament.

-Despite the club’s relegation, Gjasula chose to remain with Darmstadt out of loyalty, and was rewarded by being named team captain ahead of the 2024–25 season.
-He led the team onto the field wearing the captain’s armband in the opening matches of the campaign.
+Despite the club's relegation, Gjasula chose to remain with Darmstadt out of loyalty, and was rewarded by being named team captain ahead of the 2024–25 season.
+He led the team onto the field wearing the captain's armband in the opening matches of the campaign.

 However, during the whole first half of the 2024–25 season, Gjasula found himself often relegated to the bench and seeing limited playing time.
-According to reports, Gjasula had grown increasingly frustrated with limited playing time after the team’s relegation.
+According to reports, Gjasula had grown increasingly frustrated with limited playing time after the team's relegation.
 He publicly expressed a desire for more minutes, which Darmstadt could not promise considering the squad rotation.

 Rot-Weiss Essen

 After the lack of regular playtime at Darmstadt, Gjasula moved to Rot-Weiss Essen on 6 January 2025, joining the club in the 3.
 Liga.

 He made his debut on 26 January 2025 in a 3.
 Liga match against Hannover 96 II, starting in central midfield and contributing defensively throughout the match as Essen won 5–1.
 During the game, he won several duels and earned a key free kick in the attacking half.

 In the remainder of the 2024–25 season, Gjasula established himself as a rotational starter, appearing in 17 league matches and providing experience in both defensive midfield and centre-back roles, receiving a record of 10 yellow cards.
 Rot-Weiss Essen finished 8th with 56 points.

-During the same season, he also made two appearances in the Lower Rhine Cup (Landespokal Niederrhein), helping Rot-Weiss Essen win the regional title and qualify for the following season’s DFB-Pokal.
+During the same season, he also made two appearances in the Lower Rhine Cup (Landespokal Niederrhein), helping Rot-Weiss Essen win the regional title and qualify for the following season's DFB-Pokal.

 In the following 2025–26 campaign, he retained his starting role under coach Uwe Koschinat, completing most matches as a full 90-minute player.

 On 27 September 2025, during matchday 8 away against SV Waldhof Mannheim, Gjasula was sent off at score 2–0 after receiving a second yellow card for a challenge on Kennedy Okpala, reducing Essen to ten men.
 The match ended in a heavy 6–1 defeat.
-Following the match, Gjasula publicly criticized the referee’s decision, leading the DFB to issue him both a fine and a three-match suspension.
+Following the match, Gjasula publicly criticized the referee's decision, leading the DFB to issue him both a fine and a three-match suspension.

+TSG Hoffenheim II

+On 11 June 2026, Gjasula joined 3.
+Liga side TSG Hoffenheim II, the reserve team of TSG Hoffenheim.